eribeiroClassroom/syscalls-code-reading-questions/OS161_CodeReading01.md

 2. Where is the first line of code for constructing a trapframe?
-Describe at a high level what the code is doing here.
+Describe at a high level what the code does.

 > Answer:
 >